-Its name actually comes from the Old English ‘slothre’ which simply meant muddy place.
+Rather, the name comes from the Old English ‘slothre’ which simply meant muddy place.
 It’s not muddy now that the village exists, unless of course you visit in winter and enjoy an Upper Slaughter walk, when mud is definitely to be expected!

 Indeed, Upper Slaughter is a ‘doubly thankful’ village, having not lost any residents in either of the World Wars, even when it was bombed quite heavily in February 1944.

-From restaurants and hotels through to the best things to do, here’s everything you need to know.
+From restaurants and hotels through to the best things to do, here are my top tips for visiting.

 Upper Slaughter – what you need to know